a3-audio/a3-system/README.md

 ![first ambijocky](doc/pix/gif1.gif)

 ## Goal for this project
 Make venues and artists fit for the future of audioplayback.
-That means 3d-audio and therefore compatibility to all audioformats, easy to use spatialization interface, and most flexibility at low price.
+That means 3D-Sound and therefore compatibility to all audioformats, easy to use spatialization interface, and most flexibility at a price for everybody.
 Our first setup consists of three devices:

 ## The Audioserver
 The Audioserver is processing the analog audio, calculates the 3d-audiosphere and is remotecontrolled by osc.
 Also it sends osc data with peak and rms information for vu-meters to the mixer.